MCGI-PDB-PROD/mcgi-pdb-prod.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-MCGIPRO BY LAWS
+# MCGIPRO BY LAWS:

 Technical Operations for Church events and gatherings.

 Technical augmentation for special events; like Wish, UNTV Repaso and the likes.

 MEMBERSHIP REQUIREMENTS